OctopusDeploy/docs/src/pages/docs/getting-started/first-kubernetes-deployment.md

 After configuring your deployment process, you’ll assign deployment targets to this target role.

 #### Container image
-Next, you’ll configure this step to run inside an execution container.
+Next, you configure this step to run inside an execution container.

 6. Select **Runs INSIDE A CONTAINER, ON A WORKER**.